 SEPTSA provides several membership meetings a year followed relevant speakers or panel discussions on relevant topics from a wide range of community organizations or district staff.
 Our PTSA meetings are approximately 15 minutes in length and the speaker programs are approximately 1 hour.
 We do not require membership to attending our meetings and speakers and generally do not charge a fee except for special events.
 However, registering as a member and/or donations help ensure we can provide programs and events.
 We host morning and evening meetings during the year to accommodate parent and student schedules.

 SEPTSA provides student meetings and/or social events.

 We also host Lego Buddies events which are get-togethers for students generally ranging from Kindergarten through 5th grade to parallel play with Legos and other building kits.
-These gatherings are usually held for 1-2 hours on a Saturday or Sunday.
+These gatherings are usually held for 1-2 hours on a Saturday or Sunday usually during winter months.
 We occasionally hold Lego robotics training for special needs students and can help parents learn about the First Lego League robotic kits and competitions.

 The WWP SEPTSA award is funded by SEPTSA membership and fundraising dollars.
 It is honors a high school age student graduating or transitioning from one of the District high schools or from an out of District placement.
 The award is published in the annually in the District scholarship / award booklet posted on the District website and information is made available through SEPTSA meetings and the website.